What does it mean to "manage" this fleet?

 We aren't just dealing with trucks anymore.

-In the last 5 years, an array of sharing-economy services has sprung up that wouldn’t have been possible in the old world of fleet management.
+In the last 5 years, an array of sharing-economy services has sprung up that wouldn’t have been possible in the old world of robot fleet management.
 Uber, Lyft, Bird, Getaround, Nest, Alexa — all of these brands have something in common — they are managing networks of deployed devices operating in the field.

 Rather than forfeit the benefits of familiar terminology, they molded their usage of the term to their unique business models.
 In their sector, a fleet no longer had to be a uniform collection of identical devices.
-Now, a fleet could also refer to a totally heterogenous mixture.
+Now, a fleet could also refer to a totally heterogeneous mixture.
 In the home, you could have smart thermometers, digital T.V.s, and doorbell cameras all working as a single "fleet".

 As these one and two-sided marketplaces evolved, the operations teams managing the networks staged a significant, linguistic coup d’etat — fleets no longer needed to be run by humans.
 Through automation, these revolutionary "fleets" ran themselves.
 Through the power of network and AI, these "fleets" were doing demand forecasting and management, routing, and problem resolution all on their own.